Water Institutional Scarcity in MENA Region

 At the local level of governance, farmers, WUA, and local and regional public agencies are the main players.
 A mosaic of institutional problems exists at this level due to the low horizontal interactions and integration among local stakeholders, and to the dominance of some stakeholders over others.
 Ideally, WUA should take the lead on well-defined responsibilities, while other public stakeholders are supposed to only play minor role especially for providing incentives and training support to WUAs and to farmers but also for monitoring and control of the resource.
 Another major problem at this level is related to the lack of “vertical interplay” which can also be expressed as being the dynamic feedback between the local and other governance levels.
 Effective water governance requires the existence of appropriate stakeholders and agencies that can play this dynamic feedback role and ensure a minimum of coordination among and between local and national levels such as regional federations of WUA in Egypt.

-This is originally posted by IFPRI Egypt.
+This article originally appeared in IFPRI Egypt.